The Diatonic Accordion

 The diatonic accordion

 It differs from the chromatic accordion.
 It is easier to play complicated chords and melodies on the accordion than on the diatonic accordion, which is probably the reason why the accordion has been used in classical music and jazz and the diatonic accordion was seldom used that way.
 Peter Pot found out that it is possible to play beautiful harmonies on the diatonic accordion anyway, but he is not making life easy for himself that way.

 The instrument was created in the middle of nineteenth century and by the end of that century it looked a lot like it does today, though it had only one row of buttons.
 In the beginning of the twentieth century more and more of these instruments had two rows of buttons.
-By 1930 there some had five rows of buttons.
-At first the instruments were cheap and not of great quality, but this changed in that period.
-In the picture, Peter Pot plays one by Castagnari, an Italian luthier of beautiful diatonic accordions.
+By 1930 some of them had five rows of buttons.
+At first the instruments were cheap and not of great quality, but this changed.
+In the picture, Peter Pot plays a beautiful instrument by Castagnari, an Italian luthier of beautiful diatonic button accordions.

 It was always used for weddings and parties, but is was also the instrument for the poor and not taken very seriously by the cultural elite.
 There still are some prejudices against it, although this is changing slowly.
 It is relatively easy to play a simple melody on it and for a simple chord you only have to press one button.
 Of course, to be able to play like Peter Pot and other virtuoso diatonic accordion players, it is vital to study very seriously on the instrument.
-The way many modern musicians play on the instrument, it is high time they get credits for their beautiful works of art.
+The way many modern musicians play on the instrument, it is high time they get credit for their beautiful work.